logicspark/berryjam/README.md

 The `VueScanner` function takes two parameters as follow:
 - The first parameter is the path of the project to be scanned.
-- The second is an options object that utilizes the `VueScannerOption` interface.
+- The second is an option object that utilizes the `VueScannerOption` interface.

-Here is a detailed description of each available option within the `VueScannerOption` interface:
+Here is the detailed description of each available option within the `VueScannerOption` interface:

 ### VueScannerOption Interface